Sky Movies (New Zealand TV channel): History

-Sky Movies was renamed to Sky Movies 1 in 2004 and Sky Movies Max was renamed to Sky Movies 2.
+Sky Movies was renamed Sky Movies 1 in 2004 and Sky Movies Max was renamed Sky Movies 2.
 Sky Movies 1 reverted to the Sky Movies name in 2007 following the launch of Sky Movies Greats.
-The same time, Sky Movies 2 became a timeshift channel, screening the same movies as Sky Movies just 2 hours behind.
-Sky Movies 2 remained a time shift channel until 2013.
+At the same time, Sky Movies 2 became a time-shift channel, screening the same movies as Sky Movies, just 2 hours behind.
+Sky Movies 2 remained a time-shift channel until 2013.

-In 2008 Sky launched the HD service called My Sky HDi, as a result some Sky Movie channels became available in High Definition.
-To receive Sky Movies channels in HD the Sky subscriber is required to upgrade his or her Sky decoder to a My Sky HDi decoder, the subscriber must also pay a monthly fee for an HD access ticket which allows the subscriber to receive selected Sky channels in High Definition.
+In 2008 Sky launched the HD service called My Sky HDi, as a result of which, some Sky Movie channels became available in High Definition.
+To receive Sky Movies channels in HD, the Sky subscriber is required to upgrade his or her Sky decoder to a My Sky HDi decoder.
+The subscriber must also pay a monthly fee for an HD access ticket which allows the subscriber to receive selected Sky channels in High Definition.
 All Sky Movies channels are currently broadcast in HD.

-On 1 November 2013 Sky rebranded their movie channel line-up with new logos.
+On 1 November 2013, Sky rebranded their movie channel line-up with new logos.
 The original Sky Movies channel became Sky Movies Premiere and Sky Movies 2 became Sky Movies Extra, an additional channel Sky Movies Action was also introduced.

-On 7 May 2015 Sky and the Walt Disney Company announced the launch of Sky Movies Disney, dedicated to Disney family movies launching 1 July 2015.
+On 7 May 2015 Sky and the Walt Disney Company announced the launch of Sky Movies Disney, dedicated to Disney family movies launching on 1 July 2015.

-On 23 June 2021 Sky's movie channels and schedules were updated, resulting in more variety and fewer repeats.
+On 23 June 2021, Sky's movie channels and schedules were updated, resulting in more variety and fewer repeats.
 Sky Movies Vintage ceased to operate from 2 August 2021, with vintage films (from the 1940s to the mid-1970s) moving to Sky Movies Classics.
 Sky Movies Extra was rebranded as Sky Movies Comedy on 9 August 2021, and on the same date a new channel, Sky Movies Collection, was launched to screen films to fit a regularly updated theme (replacing Sky Movies Pop-Up).